 His love for music and nature also led him to start Music for Wild Places, a non-profit concert series that takes participants on multi-day, musical adventures through some of the world's most beautiful wilderness areas.

-Conceived in a tipi in Oregon and raised by parents he describes as “semi-nomadic, back to the land hippy homesteaders,” Kai Welch is a Nashville-based songwriter, multi-instrumentalist, and producer, best known for his work with Grammy-winner Abigail Washburn, Bobby Bare, Jr., and on the Grammy-nominated Greencards album Sweetheart of the Sun.
-As a solo artist, he has released 2 records, and plans to release a third in the winter of 2017.
+Conceived in a tipi in Oregon and raised by parents he describes as “semi-nomadic, back to the land hippy homesteaders,” Kai Welch is a Nashville-based songwriter, multi-instrumentalist, and producer, best known for his work with Grammy-winner Abigail Washburn, Bobby Bare, Jr., and on Grammy-nominated Greencards album Sweetheart of the Sun.
+He was recently nominated for Album Of The Year IBMA award for his production of Molly Tuttle's "Rise".
 His love for music and nature also led him to start Music for Wild Places, a non-profit concert series that takes participants on multi-day, musical adventures through some of the world's most beautiful wilderness areas.

 AUTOBIOGRAPHICAL NON-FICTION aka my life story as told by me

 I was born into a tribe of semi-nomadic back-to-the-land hippies in Eastern Oregon in 1980.
 My parents made money for part of the year, planting trees as contractors for the US Forest Service and living in teepees and yurts.
 The rest of the time they tended their garden, took care of the horses, practiced midwifery, tanned buckskins and beaded clothes and generally homesteaded.
 It was something between Eden and squalor.